EvanBenjamin27/ligma/README.md

 # Install Extension

 First, go to **chrome://extensions/** in Chrome.
 Toggle developer mode in the top right corner so that it is enabled.
 A section with 3 buttons will appear, click on "Load unpacked".
+Locate the downloaded **and extracted!** folder wherever your downloaded it and select that folder

 ## Replace Logo